-Whether it’s air flowing over the blades of a turbine, or liquids coating a batch of pharmaceutical tablets, Purdue boasts one-of-a-kind facilities that enable researchers to explore new theories and set new standards.
+Whether it’s air flowing over the blades of a turbine, or liquids coating a batch of pharmaceutical tablets, Purdue boasts one-of-a-kind facilities that enable researchers to explore new theories and set new standards: including the largest academic hydraulics lab in the country.
 Even at the microscopic or nanoscopic level -- even within the human body! -- Purdue researchers have the expertise to forge new discoveries every day.

 - Laser-absorption spectroscopy, laser-induced fluorescence, & IR imaging sensors for gas temperature, pressure, velocity, and chemical species

 - Molecular spectroscopy, photophysics, & energy transfer in gases

 - Energetic materials (e.g., explosives & propellants) detection & combustion

 - Combustion and propulsion systems (small and large scale)

 - Biomedical sensing

 - Modeling and simulation techniques for multiphase and multiphysics problems using the phase-field method.

 - Isogeometric methods with applications in fluid and solid mechanics.

 - Modeling and simulation tools for several biomechanics problems, including tumor growth, cellular migration and blood flow at small scales.